 Asset type Maintenance schedule (and frequency) Permeable pavements Regular maintenance: Brushing and vacuuming (three times per year).
 Trimming any roots and surrounding grass and weeds that may be causing blockages (annually or as required).
 Monitoring: Initial inspection (monthly).
 Inspect for poor performance and inspection chambers (annually).
 Hydro-Brake Flow Control Low amounts of maintenance required as there are no moving parts within the Hydro-Brake® Flow Control.
 Initial monthly inspection at the manhole once the construction phase is over.
 If blockages occur they normally do so at the intake.
 Hydro-Brake® Flow Controls are fitted with a pivoting by-pass door, which allows the manhole chamber to be drained down should blockages occur.
 Inspection should be undertaken annually or when a storm event occurs.
 Underground drainage pipe network Regular maintenance: Remove sediment and debris from pre-treatment devices and floor of inspection tube or chamber (annually).
 Cleaning of gutters and any filters on downpipes (annually).
 Trimming any roots that may be causing blockages (annually or as required).
 Monitoring: Inspect silt traps and note rate of sediment accumulation (monthly in the first year and then annually).
-Rainwater Harvesting Regular maintenance: Inspection of tank for debris and sediment build up (annually and following poor performance).
+Green Roof Regular inspection: Inspect all components (soil substrate, vegetation, drainage, irrigation systems, membranes and roof structure, waterproofing, structural stability (annually and after severe storms)